What is Pebbled Leather?

 The other story I’ve heard, which I think I like even more, is that the Scots originally created the texture by using the barley dross from producing whisky.
 The leather would react and shrink (don’t ask me the science!), resulting in the interesting texture and an exceptionally hardy leather for all weathers.

 Nowadays, this attractive leather is made by stamping a pattern onto the hide.
-This method is sometimes called embossing, but that can be used when a design is stamped on, such as the Beckett logo on the desk pads.
-It is also sometimes called printing the leather, but this term also includes when color designs are added.
+This method is sometimes called embossing, although that term is more often used for when a design is stamped on, such as the Beckett logo on the desk pads.
+It is also sometimes called printing the leather, but this expression also includes when color designs are added.
 For accuracy, let’s just call it pebbling the leather.

 But what kind of leather do the tanners use to create pebbled leather?
 You will have to ask the tanner!